tanushree-coder-girl/Ruby-On-Rails-Development/README.md

     This is the file where you can handled all the routes of your app => config/routes.rb

 47. Members And collection routing
+    Member route is a route which requires the id of the resource to perform an action.
+    Collection method does not require any id.

+    example:1

+        resource :students do
+            member do
+                get 'your_route'
+            end

+            collection do
+                get 'collection_route_here'
+            end
+        end

+    Note: If you only need to add one member or collection route then you can also write like

+        resource :student do
+            get :member_route_herre, on: :member,
+            get :collection_route_here, on: :collection,
+        end

+    If You don't write member block or collection block then by default it will considered as member route as:

+        resource :student do
+            get :your_route
+        end

+    You can CHeck your routes by type rails routes

 48. Namespace and scoped routing
+    This is the simple option.
+When you use namespace , it will prefix the URL path for the specified resources, and try to locate the controller under a module named in the same manner as the namespace

+    if you want to add controller inside a separate folder like app/controllers/admin/students_controller.rb
+    Then you can create folder inside controller and add your controller file and define namespace route like namespace :admin do
+            resources :students
+        end

+    check routes => rails routes |grep admin admin_students GET    /admin/students(.:format)

+    If you want to remove admin prefix in url then you can use scope module like scope module: :admin do
+            resources :students
+        end

+    check routes => rails routes |grep admin admin/students#index  GET    /students(.:format)

+    If you want add only prefix with any resource route then use scope routing scope routing check controller inside controller folder but add prefix in url like scope :admin do
+            resources :students
+        end

+    check routes => rails routes |grep admin students#index  GET    /admin/students(.:format)

+49. Using Active Support Concern in Rails